rust-lang/rustc-dev-guide/src/stabilization_guide.md

 [`Unstable Book`]: https://doc.rust-lang.org/unstable-book/index.html
 [`src/doc/unstable-book`]: https://github.com/rust-lang/rust/tree/master/src/doc/unstable-book

-## Lang team nomination
+## Team nominations

-When you feel the PR is ready for consideration by the lang team, you can [nominate the PR](https://lang-team.rust-lang.org/how_to/nominate.html) to get it on the list for discussion in the next meeting.
-You should also cc the other interacting teams to review the report:
+After the stabilization PR is opened with the stabilization report, wait a bit for potential immediate comments.
+When such immediate comments "simmer down" and you feel the PR is ready for consideration by the lang team, you can [nominate the PR](https://lang-team.rust-lang.org/how_to/nominate.html) to get it on the list for discussion in the next meeting.
+You should also cc the other interacting teams when applicable to review the language feature being stabilized and the stabilization report:

 * `@rust-lang/types`, to look for type system interactions
-* `@rust-lang/compiler`, to vouch for implementation quality
+* `@rust-lang/compiler`, to review implementation robustness
-* `@rust-lang/opsem`, but only if this feature interacts with unsafe code and can create undefined behavior
+* `@rust-lang/opsem`, if this feature interacts with unsafe code and can create undefined behavior
-* `@rust-lang/libs-api`, but only if there are additions to the standard library
+* `@rust-lang/libs-api`, if there are additions to the standard library that affects standard library API or their guarantees

+If you are not an organization member, you can simply ask your assigned reviewer to cc the relevant teams on your behalf.

 ## FCP proposed on the PR